ReinaLalitta/EcoConnect-Project/README.md

 ```
 php artisan serve
 ```
-8. Access the application by visiting http://localhost:8000 in your web browser.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to Econnete, please follow these steps: